json-ql/jsonql-jpa/README.md

-# jsonql-core
+# jsonql-jpa

-JPA filter query builder for [jsonql-core](https://github.com/json-ql/jsonql-core).
-Allows to work with JPA-supported persistence technology like Hibernate.
+JPA filter query builder for [JSON-QL](https://github.com/json-ql).
+Allows to apply filters with JPA-supported persistence technology like Hibernate.

 ## How to use